dzuizz/dzuizz/README.md

 ---

 > _"The Indonesian junior high programmer based in [NUS High School of Math & Science](https://www.nushigh.edu.sg/), aiming for SGP IOI Team! 💪"_
+>
 > Accolades: **GOLD** NOI'25 ("Singapore" National Olympiad in Informatics); **GOLD** AIO'25 (Australian Informatics Olympiad);

 **More about me @ my website**: [dzuizz.com](https://dzuizz.com/)

 ---

-> Hi, I'm just a Singapore student who likes to use his laptop a bit more than others!
+> Hi 👋, I'm just a Singapore student who likes to use his laptop a bit more than others!

 For what, you may ask?